-While we would like to be of use to our future colleagues, Harvard College Library’s Ask a Librarian service receives too many requests from library students to respond to each of them personally.
+While we would like to be of use to our future colleagues and other researchers, Harvard College Library’s Ask a Librarian service receives too many requests of this nature to respond to each of them personally.
 We've included some links below that may be helpful to you, and you're welcome to investigate and use any part of our site that does not require Harvard University credentials to log in.

 There are many knowledgeable librarians in the US and worldwide; while some are more famous than others, they all have the same potential knowledge of current practices, challenges and opportunities in the world of libraries.
-You might consider writing to see if someone at one of the libraries listed in the American Library Directory Online (14-day free trial) to see if someone there is able to give more assistance.
+You might consider reaching out to to one of the libraries listed in the American Library Directory Online (14-day free trial) to see if someone there is able to give more assistance.
 If you’re interested in public libraries, you’ll want to contact a public library rather than an academic one like Harvard's.
 See the “Associations” tab in the Library and Information Science LibGuide below for the Public Library Association website.

-• Harvard University Information Technology Website - information about the technology used by The Harvard Library (including professional schools) and Harvard College Library.
+• Harvard University Information Technology Website - information about the technology used by Harvard Library (includes professional schools) and Harvard College Library.

 The best accounting of academic library statistics, including Harvard's, is the Association for Research Libraries ARL Statistics (read the paragraph under Digital Publications).

 If your assignment is unclear, we suggest you contact your instructor.
 Unfortunately, we are unable to help clarify your assignment.